bitcoin-sv/arc/README.md

       --testnet          Use testnet
 ```

-As there can be a lot of flags you can also define them in the file `broadcaster-cli.env`.
+As there can be a lot of flags you can also define them in a `.env` file.
 For example like this:
 ```
 keyfile=./cmd/broadcaster-cli/arc-0.key
 testnet=true
 ```
-If file `broadcaster-cli.env` is present in the folder where `broadcaster-cli` is run, then these values will be used as flags (if available to the command).
-You can still provide the flags, in that case the value provided in the flag will override the value provided in `broadcaster-cli.env`
+If file `.env` is present in either the folder where `broadcaster-cli` is run or the folder `./cmd/broadcaster-cli/`, then these values will be used as flags (if available to the command).
+You can still provide the flags, in that case the value provided in the flag will override the value provided in `.env`

 ### How to use broadcaster-cli to send batches of transactions to ARC